-One of the unique features is the "Quick Memo" app, which lets you jot down notes with your fingers on top of whatever you're looking at on the phone.
-It's helpful if you need to add notes on a map, for example, but it's difficult to accurately scribble notes with your digits.
-Just take normal notes if you're not in a huge rush.
+One of the unique features is the "Quick Memo" app, which lets you jot down notes with your fingers on top of anything on the screen.
+It's helpful if you need to add notes on a map, for example, but it's difficult to scribble notes accurately with your digits.
+I find it's easier to take normal notes if you're not in a huge rush.
+Navigating through homescreens is still easy, but frankly, stock Android is much faster, more elegant and useful.

 LG has outdone itself.
 The Optimus L9's display is top-notch.
 It's large and vibrant and ideal for reading websites or watching videos.
 The navigation is easy to use and the keyboard is a breeze to type on -- much better than even most physical keyboards on the market.
 When you press a key, there's an audible "click" to let you know it's pressed.
 There's no tactile feedback, but it's better than using regular keys.
 But best of all, the price is right.